 I also enjoy some thyme or rosemary with pork chops if I am not doing a taste test.

 The USDA recently changed their safety recommendations on cooking pork to be more in line with top chefs.
 The current recommendation is to cook pork chops the same as beef steaks.
-We always have previously frozen pork chops and thus like to take ours off at 135 degrees and allow a 5-10 minute covered rest for a nice medium-rare or medium.
+We always have previously frozen pork chops and thus like to take ours off at 130 degrees and allow a 5-10 minute covered rest for a nice medium finish.
 This will keep the sweet delicate flavor and tender texture of the pork.
 Cooking pasture raised heritage chops to ‘well done’ will still result in a superior meal when comparing to the shoe leather passed off as pork chops in the store, but you’ll miss out on something quite special if you over cook these.

 The government recommends 145 degrees, apparently because this provides a buffer in case your thermometer is in accurate or you measured the wrong part of the chops.
 This website says a lower temperature is safe, but you of course should follow the government guidelines.
 If your pork chops were deep frozen, that also renders the meat safe from trichinosis.